biegehydra/EasyCsv-Dotnet/README.md

 ```

 ## Move Column
 Moves a column to a new index.
 The values follow the column through swap.
-All other columns are shifted right accordingly.
+All other columns are shifted right or left accordingly.
 ```csharp
 // Csv Original Headers: "col1,col2,col3,col4"
 easyCsv.Mutate(mutation =>